·

 Introduction To The Metabolic Keys

-In this post, I want to explore what I believe to be the seven key pathways within our physiology that contribute to our metabolism.
-The body is a dynamic system that seeks to maintain a tightly regulated state of equilibrium.
-Moreover, the body leverages various pathways that each contribute to overall energy production and utilization.
-These metabolic keys summarize pathways that work synergistically to fuel and maintain life processes.
+In this post, I want to take a different look at the metabolism to understand how it actually plays out in the body and how we can go about supporting it.
+I want to explore what I believe to be the seven key pathways within our physiology that contribute to our metabolism.
+The body is a dynamic system that seeks to maintain a tightly regulated state of equilibrium, meaning that it is constantly fluctuating based on your current inputs and behaviors.
+The body leverages different pathways that each contribute to overall energy production and energy utilization.
+These metabolic keys summarize pathways that work together to fuel and maintain all our life processes.
 This post will delve into the mechanisms behind these pathways and their roles in system-wide energy production, offering insights into how to support them for optimal health.

 Metabolism – Your Body’s Life Force